Reiwa

 Kanji remains hard to pronounce

 Mistakes in pronouncing kanji characters are common.
-For instance, the word for duplication in English, 重複, is often mispronounced as Juufuku instead of Choufuku.
-Despite this, the meaning of the word can still be understood by looking at the kanji.
+For instance, the English word for duplication, 重複, is often mispronounced as Juufuku rather than Choufuku.
+Despite this, the word’s meaning can still be understood by looking at the kanji.
 Fish names in kanji, such as 鯖(Saba), 鰹(Katsuo), 鮪(Maguro), and 鰊(Nishin), are also difficult to pronounce correctly.

 Kanji features high-context culture

-Kanji characters can convey a deeper meaning without the need for lengthy explanations, making them a useful tool for communication.
+Kanji characters can convey deeper meaning without lengthy explanations, making them a useful communication tool.
 However, it is important to note that not everyone may understand the full meaning behind a Kanji character, so clear explanations are still necessary.
 Learning about the meaning and context of a Kanji character can be a great starting point for expanding your knowledge.

 Scroll to Top